Allergy, Immunodeficiency, Autoimmunity and COVID-19 Vaccination Position Statement

 All notifications of adverse events following immunisation should be made through the usual reporting mechanisms.
 Refer also to the Reporting to immunisation registers section of the Australian Immunisation Handbook.

 In New Zealand, notifications of adverse events should be reported to the Centre for Adverse Reactions Monitoring (CARM) https://nzphvc.otago.ac.nz/reporting/

 Any unexpected or serious event should be reported, regardless of the causal association with the vaccine.

 There is no evidence that people with allergic conditions such as asthma, hay fever, food allergy or insect sting allergy are at any greater risk of vaccine allergy compared to the general population.

 People with a known PEG allergy or previous anaphylaxis to multiple medications, should see their clinical immunology/allergy specialist to assess and confirm their allergy.
-The AstraZeneca vaccine may be a suitable alternative to the Pfizer vaccine if PEG allergy is confirmed.
+The AstraZeneca vaccine may be a suitable alternative to the Pfizer or Moderna vaccines if PEG allergy is confirmed.

 Unlike some other vaccines there is no food, gelatin or latex in the COVID-19 vaccines that are currently available and they are not grown in eggs.
 If people have had an allergic reaction to another vaccine, this does not mean that they will also be allergic to the COVID-19 vaccine.

 Regular medications for allergic rhinitis, atopic dermatitis and asthma should be continued when having the COVID-19 vaccine.

 It is recommended that allergen immunotherapy (AIT) or venom immunotherapy (VIT) injections should not be given within 48 hours of the COVID-19 vaccine injection.
 This avoids confusion about the cause of side effects or allergic reactions, if they occur in response to the COVID-19 vaccine or immunotherapy.